 Sarah Goodroad (Ukulele Social Club)

-Barb Grout (Suzuki piano)
+Barbara Grout (Suzuki piano)

 BM University of Miami.
 Teaching since 1982.
 Independent Music Teachers Forum Chair for the Colorado State Music Teachers Association and past president for the Boulder Area Music Teachers Association.
 Board-certified music therapist.
 Piano teaching certification through the Gordon Institute of Music Learning.

 Tina Gugeler (Hammered Dulcimer)